Understanding vaccines and adult vaccination requirements for workplace programs

 Health professionals who successfully complete and meet all course requirements will be awarded a Certificate of Completion.

-The program must be completed within a period of 20 weeks from the date of registration.
+The program must be completed within a period of 20 weeks from the date of purchase.

-Module 1 delivers information on the fundamentals of microbiology and immunology, providing a foundation for further understanding of the disease process, the chain of infection, vaccine development and how vaccines work.
-Five chapters cover:
+Module 1 delivers information on the fundamentals of microbiology and immunology, providing a foundation for further understanding of the disease process, the chain of infection, vaccine types and development and how vaccines work.
+Topics include:

 - Why we immunise